Shore's 2nd goal breaks tie, Stars beat Sharks 4-3

 Sharks: Complete a two-game, two-night trip Friday at St. Louis.

-Stars: Play the second game of a four-game homestand Saturday against Western Conference leader Nashville.
+Stars: Play the second of a four-game homestand Saturday against Western Conference leader Nashville.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports